 The Keihan Main Line also has two stops in central Kyoto at Gion-Shijo Station and Sanjo Station.
 These stations are convenient for the Gion entertainment district and the historic alley of Pontocho.

-The Hankyu Kyoto Main Line takes you directly into the heart of Kyoto’s commercial district at Karasuma Station and Kawaramachi Station.
-Kawaramachi Station is particularly convenient as it gives direct underground access to the Marui and Takashimaya department stores and Nishiki food market is just a short walk away.
+The Hankyu Kyoto Main Line takes you directly into the heart of Kyoto’s commercial district at Karasuma Station and Kyoto-Kawaramachi Station.
+Kyoto-Kawaramachi Station is particularly convenient as it gives direct underground access to the Marui and Takashimaya department stores and Nishiki food market is just a short walk away.

 Planning Your Journey